vegu-ai/talemate/docs/manual/integrations/runpod.md

 When choosing the template for your pod, choose the `RunPod TheBloke LLMs` template.
 This template is pre-configured with all the dependencies needed to run text-generation-webui.
 There are other text-generation-webui templates, but they are usually out of date and this one i found to be consistently good.

+!!! warning
-> :warning: The name of your pod is important and ensures that Talemate will be able to find it.
+    The name of your pod is important and ensures that Talemate will be able to find it.
 Talemate will only be able to find pods that have the word `thebloke llms` or `textgen` in their name. (case insensitive)

 Once your pod is deployed and has finished setup and is running, the client will automatically appear in the Talemate client list, making it available for you to use like you would use a locally hosted text-generation-webui instance.